Why e-invoicing solutions are great for businesses.

 Being an environmentally conscious company is important.
 Printing less paper invoices and storing our files electronically enables me to tell the world that we're doing our little part to try and make that difference.

-For starters, it's cost-effective.
+For starters, cost.
 PayPal invoice templates are free and the transaction fee we pay on payment is no different than what we've paid in the past when accepting credit cards.
-We use the PayPal Invoicing management center as our accounts receivable ledger, so we can track invoices and payments on the go.
+We use the PayPal Invoicing management centre as our accounts receivable ledger, so we can track invoices and payments on the go.
 I also like the flexibility of PayPal invoice templates and the options to attach files - like a quote or service agreement - when we need to.

 Great e-invoicing solutions do this.
-They allow companies to accept partial payments and deposits, send out reminders, retrieve a complete history, accept country-specific payments in different currencies, and even share the invoice as a PDF.
-PayPal Invoicing also gives me the ability to integrate with other applications in an ERP system and output to Microsoft Excel.
+They allow companies to accept partial payments and deposits, send out reminders, retrieve a complete history, accept payments in different currencies, and even share the invoice as a PDF.
+PayPal Invoicing also gives me the ability to integrate with other systems and output to Microsoft Excel.

 My advice: If you run a business, turn your manual processes – like invoicing – digital.
 Believe me, your competitors are doing this.
 You need to as well.